LearnCodeWeb/multi-files-upload-and-image-resizer/README.md

 print "</pre>";
 ```

-## Upload file size change on server
+## Upload file size change on the server

-There is a possibility the upload file size is not set on a server, default 2MB value is set on a server.
-If you face this type of issue just find the right path of your **php.ini** file and change the bleow two parameters.
+There is a possibility the upload file size is not set on a server, the default 2MB value is set on a server.
+If you face this type of issue just find the right path of your php.ini file and change the bleow two parameters.

 ```
 upload_max_filesize = 2M